 5. Use a lot of Small Vases vs. a Few Big Vases

-Maximize on DIY wedding flowers by using lots of smaller vases rather than a couple big ones.
+Maximize on DIY wedding flowers by using lots of smaller vases rather than a couple of big ones.
 Get miscellaneous bud vases, vintage milk glass, wine bottles, old coke bottles, or all matching bud vases.
-This will really help you spread out the flowers and colors!
+This will help you spread out the flowers and colors!
 The key is using 1 stem of greenery and 1-3 focal flowers per bud vase.
 Then spread them out for optimal impact.
-This trick is also extremely cost efficient because greenery is very affordable; you can get a few bunches of focal flowers, a couple bunches of fillers, and do all over 20 centerpieces for under $350.
+This trick is also extremely cost efficient because greenery is very affordable; you can get a few bunches of focal flowers, a couple of bunches of fillers, and do all over 20 centerpieces for under $350.

 Have any questions?
-Have some suggestions for other budget savvy ideas?
+Have some suggestions for other budget-savvy ideas?
 We love to hear your feedback.